Massachusetts Sports Betting & Online Gambling: What's Legal in 2026?

 Published on

-Massachusetts sports betting is fully legal; the state launched a regulated online sports betting market in March 2023, with more than a dozen legal sportsbook apps available to sports bettors now operating under Massachusetts Gaming Commission (MGC) oversight.
-Daily Fantasy Sports (DFS) is explicitly legal and regulated, with a mature operator ecosystem serving Bay State residents.
-At Bodog, we've tracked every twist in Massachusetts online gambling law so you don't have to, from the first retail sportsbook opening at Encore Boston Harbor to the AG's aggressive crackdown on prediction markets.
+Massachusetts sports betting is fully legal.
+The state launched a regulated online sports betting market in March 2023, with seven legal sportsbook apps now operating under Massachusetts Gaming Commission (MGC) oversight.
+Daily Fantasy Sports (DFS) is explicitly legal and regulated.
+At Bodog, we track every regulatory shift in Massachusetts online gambling law, from the initial retail launch at Encore Boston Harbor to current enforcement actions against prediction markets.

-Prediction markets face aggressive state-level enforcement, with the Massachusetts Attorney General actively pursuing legal action against Kalshi.
-Sweepstakes casinos are targeted for prohibition under pending legislation, and real-money online casinos remain illegal, though legalization legislation is advancing, and a regulated iGaming market could launch as early as late 2026 or early 2027.
+While online sports betting thrives, prediction markets face aggressive state-level enforcement from the Massachusetts Attorney General.
+Additionally, sweepstakes casinos are targeted for potential prohibition under pending legislation, and real-money online casinos remain illegal as of early 2026, though a regulated iGaming market could launch in 2

 BETTING-BY-REGION